dariszka/image-dataset-prep/README.md

 would exceed the resized image width.
 + y is smaller than 0 or y + size is larger than the height of the resized image, i.e., the subarea would exceed the resized image height.

+## stacking

+stacking(batch_as_list: list) can be used as collate_fn function of a torch.utils.data.DataLoader.
+It works on samples provided by ImagesDataset, i.e., 4-tuples of (image, class_id, class_name, image_filepath), as follows:
++ Each image is be stacked.
+The stacking dimension is be the first dimension, i.e., the stacked result has the shape (N, 1, H, W), where N is the batch size (the number of samples in the given batch), 1 the brightness channel size, and H is the height and W the width of the batch images.
+The data type of the stacked result matches the data type of the images.
+Ultimately, the stacked result is be converted to a PyTorch tensor.
++ Each class_id is also be stacked in a similar way, i.e., the stacked result has the shape (N, 1), where N is the batch size (the number of samples in the given batch), 1 the class id.
+The stacked result is converted to a PyTorch tensor.
++ Each class_name and each image_filepath are stored in two separate list (no conversion is done here).
+The function then returns the following 4-tuple: (stacked_images, stacked_class_ids,
+class_names, image_filepaths), where the individual entries are as explained above.

+### class ImagesDataset
+extends torch.utils.data.Dataset and is responsible for pro-viding the fixed-size gray-scale images and their additional data.
+The class has the following three instance methods:
+> __init__(
+        self,
+        image_dir,
+        width: int = 100,
+        height: int = 100,
+        dtype: Optional[type] = None
+        )
++ image_dir specifies the directory of validated images as the output directory by function validate_images.
+Assume that all image files with the extension ".jpg" and the class file with the extension ".csv" stored directly in the directory, not be in sub-directories.
+The found files are collected using their absolute paths, and the list of these is sorted afterwards in ascending order.
+The corresponding class names of images are loaded from the ".csv" file.
++ A list of distinct class names must be sorted in ascending order, and their index is used as its respective class ID.
++ width and height specify the fixed size of the resized copy of the images loaded from image_dir.
+If width or height are smaller than 100, a ValueError is raised.
++ dtype optionally specifies the data type of the loaded images.
+> __getitem__(self, index)
++ Given the specified integer index, the index-th image from the sorted list of image files (see __init__ above) must be loaded with PIL.Image.open.
++ The image is then stored in a NumPy array using the optionally specified dtype (other- wise, the default data type is used).
++ This image array is then transformed into gray-scale using the to_grayscale method.
++ Afterwards,the method prepare_image(image,
+width, height, x=0, y=0, size=32) is called where width and height are the fixed size of the resized image.
+The subarea of the resized image is not used, we therefore only pass fixed arguments for x, y, and size.

+The method then returns the following 4-tuple: (image, class_id, class_name, image_filepath), which are the fixed-size gray-scale copy, class ID (value), class name, and the absolute file path of the loaded image respectively.
+> __len__(self)
+Returns the number of samples, i.e., the number of images that were found in __init__